Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 ![](portal_two_closed_spaces.mp4)
 ![](portal_two_closed_spaces_2.mp4)

+If you have ruled out the prior issues, try slightly moving or changing the triangulation of problem portals.
+It is possible for previously valid portals to become invalid when other unrelated changes are made to the BSP, which can alter how the BSP is subdivided into its tree structure.
+This seems to affect the portal process but it's not understood how exactly.

 ## Warning: Portal outside the BSP (magenta)
 This warning is pretty much what it sounds like -- a portal is completely outside the BSP and therefore serves no purpose.
 You can delete it or move it into the BSP: